Contomo/klipper-questionable-macros/README.md

 # Klipper Macros & Jinja2 ‑ A Practical Guide

-> **Strings in ➜ Strings out.** Everything you feed Klipper is just text.
+> **Strings in ➜ Strings out.** Everything you feed Klipper and Jinja is just (con)text.
 Master that, and you master macros.

 ---
 ## Table of Contents